openaire/openaire-catalogue-docs/versioned_docs/version-7.0.0/publications.md

 # Relevant publications

 Open Science services are open and transparent and survive thanks to your active support and to the visibility and reward they gather.
-If you use one of the [OpenAIRE Graph dumps](https://doi.org/10.5281/zenodo.3516917) for your research, please provide a proper citation following the recommendation that you find on the dump's Zenodo page or as provided below.
+If you use one of the [OpenAIRE Graph Datasets](https://doi.org/10.5281/zenodo.3516917) for your research, please provide a proper citation following the recommendation that you find on the dataset's Zenodo page or as provided below.

 :::note How to cite